BradCraftMC/BradCraft/README.md

 # BradCraft
-The official Minecraft Java Edition resource pack dedicated to "Bradley Richards - How To Get Better."
-Features references, special things and other stuff to spice up Minecraft, Brad style.
+The official Minecraft Java Edition resource pack dedicated to the YouTuber "bradley richards" Features references, special things and other stuff to spice up Minecraft, Brad style.

 **For versions 1.2 and up, OptiFine is required**